 - The prospective student should complete the Student template and the Administrative Exchange Form and submit to the Home Network Liaison Officer.
 The Home administrator will then contact the Host institution which will contact the supervisor on the students behalf.

-A maximum of 3 students per institution will be selected per year for internal scholarships for stays at one Eurolife partner institution that have agreed to host the candidates.
-EUROLIFE offers complementary grants (500 €) for such students.
+A maximum of 2 students per institution will be selected per year for internal scholarships for research stays at one Eurolife partner institution that have agreed to host the candidates.
+EUROLIFE offers complementary grants (500 €) for the nominated students.
 Each institution runs an internal call in order to select the students to be granted.
-Students’ travel, accommodation and bench fees are covered by these internal agreements.
+Bench fees are covered by these internal agreements.
+Please contact your Eurolife Liaison Officer for information on additional funding opporutnities alongside the Eurolife grant.

 Please enquire with the Eurolife Education Alliance and/or Network Liaison Officer representatives in your institution.